mwarning/KadNode/README.md

 **KadNode** is a small P2P name resolution daemon for IPv4 and IPv6 based on the Kademlia implementation of a distributed hash table (DHT).

+KadNode let the user announce any kind of resource by an identifier and a port.
+This can be used e.g. to resolve a hostname to an ip address and port.

 By default, KadNode tries to send a ping to a multicast address on the local network to find nodes to bootstrap from.
 This is done every five minutes when no other nodes are known.
-The interactive remote shell `kadnode-ctl` let the user import and export nodes, issues queries for hash identifiers and send announcements.
+The interactive remote shell `kadnode-ctl` let the user import and export nodes, issues queries for identifiers and send announcements.

-As an usage example one would call `kadnode --id myname.p2p` and call `kadnode-ctl import some-dht-tracker.com:4242` to help KadNode to bootstrap into an existing network network of at least one other node.
+As an usage example one would start `kadnode` and call `kadnode-ctl import example.com:4242` to help KadNode to bootstrap into an existing network network of at least one other node.
-On another computer that runs KadNode and that is connected to any nodes of the same network, myname.p2p can be entered in the browser and will now resolve to the ip address of the computer the first other KadNode instance is running.
-The domain name query is passed from the browser to the operating system to the NSS interface of KadNode.
-This way a domain can be resolved in a browser or any program on the computer.

-KadNode/Kademlia is about two types of (20 Byte long) identifiers, node ids and value ids.
-Every Kademlia instance has one node id and can be used to also announce/resolve multiple value ids.
-DNS requests will be only mapped to node ids.
-Value ids have to be announced to other nodes using the *kadnode-ctl announce <id> <port>* command and will tell other nodes that a resource identified by the given id can be satisfied by this node on the given port.
-This could refer to a file hash or any other type of resource.
-Every KadNode forgets received announcements after 32 minutes, so these have to be refreshed regulary.
-Multiple nodes can announce the same value id.
+`kadnode-ctl announce myname` will announce that the computer KadNode is running on can satisfy the resource identified by `myname`.
+An additional port can also be specified though, but most KadNode interfaces do not expose it.
+The announcement will be dropped by other KadNode instances after 32 minutes and therefore need to be refreshed around every 30 minutes.

+Every entered identifier will have everything after the last dot ignored.
-Identifiers entered in domain name syntax like `myname.p2p` will have the top level domain ignored and the rest converted to an id using the sha1 hash.
+This is intended to remove the top level domain from identifiers like `myname.p2p`.
+The rest of the string is converted to an 20 byte identifier using the sha1 hashing algorithm.
-As an alternative, the hash can be used directly as a 40 character hex string.
+As an alternative, the hash can be entered directly as a 40 character hexadecimal string.
-The string `myname.p2p` is therefore eqivalent to `fd0bef09a735b3cef767fb2c62b6bd365346bee5` which is the result of sha1('myname').
-This is true for every entered identifier involving KadNode.
+The string `myname.p2p` is therefore eqivalent to `d13b93ea42804188d277c20f7d6e5be2732148b8` which is the result of sha1('myname').
+This is true for every entered identifier that involves KadNode.

 ## INTERFACES

   * An interactive shell to issue queries and manage the DHT.
 Useful for shell scripts:
-  `kadnode-ctl myname.p2p`
+  `kadnode-ctl search myname.p2p`
   * Name Service Switch (NSS) support through /etc/nsswitch.conf.
   * A simple DNS server interface that can be used like a local upstream DNS server.
-  * A simple web server interface to resolve queries: `http://localhost:8080/foo.p2p`
+  * A simple web server interface to resolve queries: `http://localhost:8053/foo.p2p`

 ## DOWNLOADS